Ajkaceratops: Description

 Although the fossils are fragmentary, the paper describing Ajkaceratops estimated a body length of 1 m.
 Other material includes four predentary bones, cataloged as MTM V2009.193.1, V2009.194.1, V2009.195.1, and V2009.196.1; these are also believed to have belonged to Ajkaceratops, although they are proportionately smaller, and probably came from other individuals of the genus.
+It is possible that Ajkaceratops lacked the frill and horns seen in other ceratopsians.